-For some users who had tried to clone SSD to M.2 SSD but failed before, one possible reason is that your SSD was formatted with MBR instead of GPT.
-Converting the old SSD from MBR to GPT would perfectly solve the problem.
-We will tell you how to do it in the next parts.
+If you've previously tried cloning a SSD to an M.2 SSD but were unsuccessful, it's possible that your original SSD was formatted with MBR instead of GPT.
+Converting the old SSD from MBR to GPT can resolve the issue, and we'll provide instructions on how to do so in the following sections.

 PAGE CONTENT:

-First of all, make a backup of all your important files and data.
-You can back up the data to a cloud drive, or to an external drive with backup software.
-It's really important!
-No one can ensure data safety during the cloning process.
+First, make a backup of all your important files and data to a cloud drive or external drive with backup software, as data safety cannot be guaranteed during the cloning process.

 Step 2.
 In the BIOS Setup Utility, select Boot from the top menu bar.